Belief is key, but it doesn’t grow of nothing.

 Believing to learn

-When I sign up for a project as an evangelist I sign up to learn.
+When I sign up for a project as an entrepreneur I sign up to learn.
 To gain experience.
 I have an initial belief of how the project could change the world, but I’m not fully convinced yet.
 I have to put in the work — the daily practice — to gradually be more and more convinced about the difference it makes.

 True spirituality works that way, entrepreneurship works that way, and life works that way.
 We have to believe in the deeper meaning of what we do.
 If we don’t, we dilute our souls to mindless energy bundles without purpose.